Skip to Main Content

 • Advanced notice of two weeks minimum is required

-• Provide us with details such as date, time, length, research prompt, and topic suggestions in addition to the concepts and skills you want covered
+• Provide us with details such as date, time, class length and time allotted, and research prompt in addition to the concepts or skills you want covered

-• Schedule a session for the point of need, as students who have an assignment to focus on will get the most out of library instruction
+• Schedule a session for the point of need, as students who have an assignment to focus on tend to get the most out of their library workshop

 • Requests for a specific librarian will be honored if possible

 • Instruction is typically on just a few concepts, skills, resources, and services.
-The Library Instruction: Content tab includes a list of commonly requested examples
+The Workshop Focus tab includes a list of commonly requests

-• Specific skills may be taught using a flipped classroom model where tutorials are taken before a session with a librarian, and in-class time is devoted to learning information literacy concepts, participating in critical thinking activities, and/or doing hands-on research on students' own topics.
+• Specific concepts or skills may be taught using a flipped classroom model, so that in-class time is devoted using them, participating in critical thinking activities, doing students' own hands-on research, and receiving one-on-one help.

 • Multiple scheduling methods are available including: